Bikes and public transport

-Bike cages are also listed in station profiles or you can view a network map showing which stations have Parkiteer cages
+You can view a network map showing which stations have Parkiteer cages.
+Bike cages are also listed on station pages under "Stop information".

 Parkiteer cages are managed by Bicycle Network and users must be registered.

-For more information, call Bicycle Network on 1800 639 634 or to register visit the Parkiteer website.
+For more information, call Bicycle Network on 1800 639 634 or to register visit the Bicycle Network website.